Hawes Mechanical Television Archive by James T. Hawes, AA9DT

 Two-Color Mooncam

 Simpler Conversion.
 If Stanley Lebar had chosen a two-color system, he could have avoided using the disc-based converter.
 Two-color, field-sequential pictures transmit at the same frequency as normal NTSC does.
-That is, one frame every 30 seconds.
+That is, 30 frames per second.
 In terms of speed, this rate is a huge improvement over the three-color, field-sequential system that Apollo actually used.
 Recall that the three-color pictures transmitted at only 10 frames per second.

 Still not live.
-Addition of the standard NTSC subcarrier would still occur at the downlink.
+Addition of NTSC signals such as the monochrome signal, chroma, and burst would still occur at the downlink.
 Also, Doppler correction would still be a requirement.
-Doppler correction involves a very slight tape delay between two video recorders.
+Doppler correction involves a slight tape delay between two video recorders.
 This delay would remain.
-Yet two-color pictures could have been slightly closer to "live."
+Yet two-color pictures could have been slightly closer to “live.”

-Why go with two colors, then?
+Why go with three colors, then?
 Because by Newtonian theory, a three-color system has a broader gamut than does a two-color system.
 That is, the three-color system can display pictures with more colors and better color fidelity.
 By the way, Edwin Land would contest this statement.
-About the same time as the color Apollo flights, the Spectrac® TV color converter proved Land's point.
+(Land, Experiments; Retinex) About the same time as the color Apollo flights, the Spectrac® TV color converter reinforced Land's point.
+(Benrey 45-47)

 Resolution.
 Another disadvantage of the two-color system is that frames transmit at half resolution.
-There is no left and right field for each color.
+There is no odd and even field for each color.
 Instead, for each color, only one field transmits.
 As with Spectrac, probably nobody would notice the difference.
+(Topping patent 1967)

-For more about two-color television systems, click TV in two colors.
+For more about two-color television, click TV in two colors.

 Reference Links